fmzhao/fmzhao.github.io/_posts/2017-01-09-programming-from-the-ground-up.markdown

 Local Variable 2 <-- -8(%ebp) and (%esp)
 ```

-When the function is done executing, it does three things:
+When the function is done executing, it does three things(the caller's action after the callee is done):

 1. It stores its return value in %eax
 2. It resets the stack to what it was when it was called(it gets rid of the current stack frame and puts the stack frame of the calling code back into effect)